Skip to main content

 Benefits of Vitamin C

-• Immune defense — a 2013 Cochrane review of 29 RCTs (n=11,306) found regular vitamin C supplementation reduced cold duration by 8% in adults and 14% in children, with greater benefit in those under physical stress
+• Cold prevention and treatment — a Cochrane meta-analysis of 29 RCTs (n=11,306) by Hemila and Chalker (2013) found regular vitamin C supplementation reduced cold duration by 8% in adults and 14% in children, with greater benefits under physical stress

-• Antioxidant protection — vitamin C is the primary water-soluble antioxidant in plasma, scavenging reactive oxygen species and regenerating vitamin E, reducing oxidative damage linked to chronic disease
+• Antioxidant defense — vitamin C is the primary water-soluble antioxidant in human plasma, scavenging reactive oxygen species and regenerating vitamin E, protecting cell membranes and DNA from oxidative damage

 Nature Made Vitamin C 1000mg